 Evolving Care Team Models, Strategies to Assess Provider Satisfaction, and Addressing Burnout

-Resource Topic: Clinical Issues, Emerging Issues, Operations, Promising Practice, Quality Improvement, Social Determinants of Health (SDOH), Special and Vulnerable Populations, Value-Based Health Care Transformation, Workforce
+Resource Topic: Clinical Issues, Emerging Issues, Operations, Promising/Best Practices, Quality Improvement, Social Determinants of Health (SDOH), Special and Vulnerable Populations, Value-Based Health Care Transformation, Workforce

 Resource Subtopic: COVID-19, Emergency Management, Health Equity, Population Health, Patient-Centered Health Outcomes, Development/Training, Leadership, Recruitment and Retention.